React based user interface for the DINA project.

 tooltipLinkText="tooltip_link_reference" |

-component, you can provide a dropdown of suggestions for a text field as the user types.
+Using the AutoSuggestTextField component, you can provide a dropdown of suggestions for a text field as the user types.

-component supports JSON API and elastic search for auto-suggestions, you can even provide both and fallback to the JSON API if the elastic search fails for example.
+The AutoSuggestTextField component supports JSON API and elastic search for auto-suggestions, you can even provide both and fallback to the JSON API if the elastic search fails for example.

 Important: This is used for retrieving text suggestions.
 The form will be returned a string.
 Not a UUID for a resource.
-Checkout the ResourceSelectField
+Checkout the ResourceSelectField for that functionality.

 JSON API example

-To configure the JSON API auto-suggestions, you need to setup the jsonApiBackend
+To configure the JSON API auto-suggestions, you need to setup the jsonApiBackend prop:

 <AutoSuggestTextField<Person>